gorango/flowcraft/docs/guide/visualizing-workflows.md

 Understanding the structure of a complex workflow can be challenging just by reading code or JSON.
 Flowcraft includes a utility to generate [Mermaid](https://mermaid.js.org/) diagram syntax directly from a [`WorkflowBlueprint`](/api/flow#workflowblueprint-interface).

 This makes it easy to visualize, document, and debug your workflows.
+Flowcraft provides multiple ways to visualize your workflows:

 ## `generateMermaid`